 According to Healthline, 1 out of 33 babies in the United States is born with a birth defect.
-To help bring awareness to Birth Defects Prevention Month (January), the attorneys at Oshman & Mirisola are offering imperative information on what you need to know if you or a loved one is currently pregnant, or considering having a child.
+To help bring awareness to Birth Defects Prevention Month (January), the attorneys at The Oshman Firm are offering imperative information on what you need to know if you or a loved one is currently pregnant, or considering having a child.

 Our law firm has long represented clients whose families have suffered the consequences of birth injury.
 We strongly believe that sharing information, especially concerning our firm’s experience with legal matters associated with birth defects, is a public service necessity.